openAVproductions/openAV-Ctlra/README.md

 Ctlra - A C Library for Controller Support
 ==========================================

-LibCtlra is a plain C library that supports easily programming with hardware controllers like USB HID devices.
+Ctlra is a plain C library that supports easily programming with hardware controllers like USB HID devices.
 Recently controllers have become much more powerful and feature-rich devices, resulting in tight integration between software and hardware controllers.
 This places a